rpcv2012/factoringprimes/README.md

 n is an integer

-Purpose: This program finds the sum of the factors of a number $n$, including n.
+Purpose: This program finds the sum of the factors of a number n, including n.
 </details>
 <details>
   <summary>